 In hindsight, the upper does feel different from the last shoe.
 This mesh feels more refined – it’s softer, more pleasant to the touch, and has the natural ability to contour to your foot’s shape very nicely.

-It’s just as light (if not lighter) and just as breathable.
-Almost looks like engineered mesh but since Nikey’s not calling it that – I won’t either.
+It’s also just as light (if not lighter) and just as breathable.
+Almost looks and feels like engineered mesh but since Nikey’s not calling it that – I won’t either.

 Now, such a build will obviously introduce the durability question.
 No, it won’t last as long as a leather or a nubuck build.
 But here I am, 4 months of outdoor play – and the shoe is just fine.
 There are some cosmetic frays along the toe and the ankle but that’s pretty much it.

-The upper is a basic mesh material with barely any structure, so it won’t last you as long as a beefier setup would but the performance is definitely there.
+The upper is a basic mesh material with barely any structure, so it won’t last you as long as a beefier setup would but the performance & comfort is definitely there.

 That’s a wrap for the LeBron Witness 5 review!
 But your journey doesn’t end here – make sure to always deepen your knowledge when it comes to shopping for basketball shoes.
 You might not get it right EVERY time but you’ll get closer and closer to securing that chance.